Skip to main content

 📍 Location

-The 28th building to be gazetted a National Monument of Singapore is located right opposite the Padang (also the location for National Day Parade 2023), with the nearest MRT stations being City Hall MRT or Raffles Place MRT.
+The Former Supreme Court was the 28th building to be gazetted as a National Monument, and is located right opposite the Padang (another National Monument).
+The MRT stations nearest to the Former Supreme Court are City Hall or Raffles Place.

 📅 Significant dates